jonalfarlinga/portfolio/README.md

 With thanks to my wife and the team in Room 12 for criticizing my color choices.

 The project follows the path laid out in **The Cloud Resume Challenge Guidebook** by Forest Brazeal.

+## Installation
+If you want to recreate the dev environment, it's simple.
+Begin by downloading this code-base.

+1. Navigate to the `/dev/python` directory in the terminal and install a Python Virtual Environment: `python -m venv .venv`
+2. Activate the new virtual environment (this step will differ based on your OS)
+3. Install dependencies: `pip install -r requirements.txt`
+4. Run the Uvicorn server: `uvicorn main:app --host 0.0.0.0 --reload`
+5. Copy the absolute path to `/public/index_dev.html` and paste it in your browser.

+You should now see the basic page, with the About page fetched on page load.

 ## Dev Roadmap
 - I would like to add Github Actions to keep `index.html` and `index.css` automatically updated on Azure.